crypto-hub/15618/final_writeup.md

 All combinations given above were tested with mainly three types of workloads.

-1) Read-write interleaved with low load factor
+1) Read-write interleaved with low load factor <br>
-2) Read-heavy with low load factor
+2) Read-heavy with low load factor <br>
 3) Read-heavy with high load factor

 Here, the load factor determines current occupany of the hashtable.